An Administrator Licensure Program for District-Level Leadership

 If You Currently Hold a Principal License...

-Depending on where you completed your Principal Licensure requirements, you may have already completed the Prerequisite Courses (listed in the Eligibility & Transfer Credit tab) and ELPS 654, 660 and 670 (listed below).
-Those three required courses may be waived if you took them (or equivalent courses) within the past eight years or can demonstrate the knowledge and skills for a Colorado Administrator License.
+Depending on where you completed your Principal Licensure requirements, you may have already completed the Prerequisite Courses (listed in the Eligibility & Transfer Credit tab) as well as up to three of the required Administrator Licensure courses, which may be waived if you took them (or equivalent courses) within the past eight years or can demonstrate the knowledge and skills for a Colorado Administrator License.
 Those who already hold a Principal Licensure can finish in one year.

 — Jump Back "Up" to the Program Information Tabs